TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/page-template-manage.md

 ### 1. Add from the Template Market:

-You can add suitable page templates to your application from the Template Market through the top navigation's Resource Market --> Template Market entry, the template list when creating a page, or the template market in the canvas area.
+You can add suitable page templates to your app from the Template Market through the top navigation's Resource Market --> Template Market entry, the template list when creating a page, or the template market in the canvas area.

 <img src="../../../../images/help/en/pagetemplate-from1.png" alt="grid" width="80%" class="help-img">
 <img src="../../../../images/help/en/pagetemplate-from2.png" alt="grid" width="80%" class="help-img">
 <img src="../../../../images/help/en/pagetemplate-from3.png" alt="grid" width="80%" class="help-img">

-### 2. Save from the Canvas of the Current Application
+### 2. Save from the Canvas of the Current App

 During the page layout process, you can also save page content as a page template to achieve quick reuse of partial content.